Chronic Disease Epidemiology

 - Obesity

-Our unit maintains and continues to expand innovative collaborative research and training programs.
-Primary Columbia collaborators include the Herbert Irving Comprehensive Cancer Center; the departments of Environmental Health Sciences, Sociomedical Sciences, Biostatistics, Medicine, Neurology, Urology, and Psychology; and the School of Dental Medicine.
-We benefit greatly by drawing on expertise from many of our faculty in the unit who share appointments in other departments across Columbia University Medical Center.
+Our unit maintains and continues to expand impactful and collaborative research and training programs.
+Primary Columbia collaborators include the Herbert Irving Comprehensive Cancer Center; the Center for Behavioral Cardiovascular Health, the Robert N. Butler Columbia Aging Center, the Columbia Population Research Center, the Columbia University Diabetes Research Center, and the Departments of Environmental Health Sciences, Sociomedical Sciences, Biostatistics, Medicine, Neurology, Urology, and Psychology.
+We benefit greatly by drawing on expertise from many of our faculty members in the unit who hold appointments in various departments across Columbia University Irving Medical Center.

 Selected Projects